 It’s in your hands over and over, all day, every day.
-That’s why it’s important to keep your cell phone germ-free, not just while the world battles the COVID-19 epidemic.
+That’s why it’s important to keep your phone germ-free.
 Here’s how to clean your phone without doing any damage.

 The word “hygiene” is connected in everyone’s mind with washing your hands and cleaning the kitchen and bathroom, but cleaning your phone is something that often gets overlooked.
 Since our phones go everywhere with us, and we are constantly holding them in our hands, germs and bacteria can quickly build up on the screen and buttons.

 Not convinced your phone is that gross?
 Scientists at the University of Arizona have found that your phone is probably a full ten times dirtier than most toilet seats.
 Why?
 Because toilet seats get cleaned often, whereas your phone probably doesn’t.
 Think about it, when was the last time you disinfected yours?

 You may not clean your screen very often because you are not sure how to clean your phone without damaging it.
 We’ll give you some tips and tricks for how to de-nastify your electronic devices.

 - Do not use soap.
 While it’s true that soap is great at killing bacteria and viruses, it is not great for your phone.
 The amount of water that you would have to use to wash away all the suds could easily damage your device.